benmaier/epipack/docs/devguide/process_rates_events.rst

 =====

-Rate tuples are used for constant-rate EpiModels like MatrixEpiModel and SymbolicMatrixEpiModel.
-Only constant values can be set in MatrixEpiModel, because it makes use of scipy's sparse matrix API which is quite efficient for large systems.
+Rate tuples are used for constant-rate EpiModels like `MatrixEpiModel` and `SymbolicMatrixEpiModel`.
+Only constant values can be set in `MatrixEpiModel`, because it makes use of scipy's sparse matrix API which is quite efficient for large systems.